-- 1. Read any one of the following books (not previously read): - Surviving Ministry: How to Weather the Storms of Church Leadership by Mike Osborne - Dangerous Calling by Paul David Tripp - The Contemplative Pastor by Eugene Peterson - Leading with a Limp by Dan Allender - The Imperfect Pastor by Zach Eswine - The Shepherd Leader by Timothy Witmer - The Pastor's Justification by Jared Wilson - Clergy Killers by G. Lloyd Rediger - 2.
+- 1. Read any one of the following books (not previously read): - Surviving Ministry: How to Weather the Storms of Church Leadership by Mike Osborne - The Contemplative Pastor by Eugene Peterson - Leading with a Limp by Dan Allender - The Imperfect Pastor by Zach Eswine - The Heart of a Servant Leader: Letters from Jack Miller by C. John (Jack) Miller - Pastors and Their Critics by Joel Beeke & Nick Thompson - 2.
 Write a 500-1000 word reflection paper on the book you chose to read, in which you answer ALL the following questions: - What were the three most significant ideas, statements, or principles in the book for you?
 Why were they impactful? - How might you implement those three significant ideas in your future ministry? - What do you anticipate will make it challenging to implement those three significant ideas in your future ministry? - What will be necessary for you to do in order to meet the challenges you've identified? - 3.
 Create your résumé: It should include a concisely stated Objective, Experience, Education, Skills, and References (not to exceed two pages).
-Several model résumés are posted on Canvas for reference. - 4.
-Class Attendance and Participation (resident students only): In order to fully benefit from this seminar, you must both attend all the classes and be an active participant. - 5.
+Several model résumés are posted on Canvas for reference.
+(Note: If you are already employed by a church or ministry, you may omit this assignment.) - 4.
+Class Attendance and Participation: In order to fully benefit from this course, you must both attend all the classes (or view the Zoom recordings) and actively participate. - 5.
 Oral Presentation: Resident students will make a live, oral presentation to the class on their Field Education experience.
 Hybrid students will video record their presentation and post it on Canvas.
-The presentation should be no more than 20 minutes long.
+The presentation should be no more than 15 minutes long.
 For all students, the following information should be included: